 Review by Frank Plowright

-The 1963 March on Washington after which Senator John Lewis has titled his three part graphic novel memoir occurred in the final third of the previous book.
+The 1963 March on Washington after which Senator John Lewis has titled his three part graphic novel memoir occurred in the final third of Book Two.
 It was triumphant, successful and a historical milestone.
 Unfortunately, not every US citizen was prepared to accept the idea of integration, and the horrific consequences of that open this book.

 Donald Trump is currently a divisive presence, but let’s not forget that arch-segregationist George Wallace also ran for President, and the Alabama senator considered himself a Democrat.
 His aggressive bigoted proclamations fed into the mood permitting innocents to be murdered, while black citizens were denied a vote.
 In September 1963 Lewis and others brought their doctrine of non-violent protest to the town of Selma, which became another civil rights battleground.
 Here the ability of black voters to be registered was negated by ridiculous questions requiring a correct answer.
 An applicant unable to identify the number of bubbles in a soap bar was rejected.